Our public policy work

 With the start of a new parliamentary term opened by the Queen’s speech on 10 May, we created a briefing setting out key policies for government to improve girls’ and young women’s lives.
 It contains what we believe should be prioritised, why and key questions for decision-makers to ask in parliament.
 Read the briefing here.

 Here you can see a selection of our recent consultation responses.
-To see the full list visit the archive page.

 Comprehensive spending review